lukaszsliwinski/metronome-v2/README.md

 ## About project

-This is my side-project that I made to improve my web programming skills.<br>The application is a simulation of a musical metronome.
-You can set different meters and tempos and change them while playing the metronome.
+This is my side-project that I made to improve my web programming skills using React.<br>
+The application is a simulation of a musical metronome.<br><br>
+Features:

+- set meter and tempo
+- update meter and tempo while playing the metronome
+- show tempo by glowing diode

+## TODO's
+- implement click sound

 ## Used technologies